FelipeSancho/Power-BI---Pizza-sales-dashboard/README.md

-# Power BI - Pizza sales dashboard
+# Power BI - Pizza Sales Dashboard
-## In this repository I included the pbix file (you can download it if you want to check all the functionalities) and the pdf file (in case you want to do a quick review without downloading any file)
+## This repository contains the .pbix file for detailed examination of all functionalities and a .pdf file for a quick overview without downloading.
-In this project I created a dashboard about metrics related to pizza sales.
-I transformed data using power query, created new measures and calculated new columns using DAX.
+The project features a comprehensive dashboard focusing on metrics pertinent to pizza sales.
+Utilizing Power Query, I transformed data and employed DAX to generate new measures and calculated columns.